srohilla/Digital-Certificate-Management/README.md

 How to run the Application :
 * Open Docker Quickstart terminal

-* Start the db by the command Make startDB
+* Start the db by the command Make startDb

 * Build the application by Make build